 5.1.1 Description

+5.1.1.1 General

-This key issue is how to authenticate the UE and if needed perform IMS emergency registration based on regulatory requirement.
+This key issue is how to make UE detected IMS emergency session successful when S8HR roaming is used..
 When S8HR roaming is used for VoLTE and there is no IMS roaming NNI between the VPLMN and the HPLMN as shown in the Figure below.